Quantum computing isn’t a future problem, it’s a current countdown.

 Pro tip: If your infrastructure hadn’t been upgraded since pre-2020, it’s likely not quantum-ready.

 And that brings us to policy.
-Protecting systems in this new era isn’t just about tech stacks.
-By mid-2025, many enterprises realized their incident response plans hadn’t evolved since the pre-quantum threat era.
+Protecting systems in this new era isn’t just about tech stacks, it’s about the plans you actually have in place when things go wrong.
+By mid-2025, many enterprises had a rude awakening: their incident response plans hadn’t evolved since the pre-quantum threat era.

 Quantum resilience isn’t only about algorithms—it’s about preparing your whole ecosystem, from firmware to frameworks.